 It is an interesting question, and different economists may give different answers.

 If the economy is close to full employment with a low saving ratio, then tax cuts financed by borrowing from the private sector could well ‘crowd out‘ the extra disposable income consumers have.
 However, in a recession, when saving rates are very high, then government borrowing doesn’t remove money from the economy because it was just been saved.

 Therefore tax cuts are much more effective when the government is borrowing from unused cash reserves, which usually occurs during a recession.

 In a period of strong economic growth, the private sector may be keen to invest in private business initiatives.
 If the government wants to borrow, it may have to compete with these other private sector investments.
-By borrowing money the government therefore reduces the amount of investment in the private sector.
+By borrowing money the government, therefore, reduces the amount of investment in the private sector.
 Therefore, although consumers may spend more because of the tax cuts.
-The private sector see less funds for investment.
+The private sector sees fewer funds for investment.
 Therefore, overall, there is no increase in aggregate demand.